hvillase/sampletexto/README.md

 ## Preparing SampleTexto
 1 Download or clone the folder of SampleTexto.

-2 Put it in you extensions.
+2 Put it in you SuperCollider Extensions folder.

 3 Create a folder in SuperCollider Recordings folder and name it *sampletexto*.

-4 Put you samples in this folder.
+4 Put your samples in this folder.

 ## Start SampleTexto
 ```